KandukuriJaswanth/Exploratory-Data-Analysis-EDA-on-Healthcare-Dataset/README.md

 # Tech Stack

-Programming Language: Python, used for data analysis and visualization.
-Data Analysis Libraries:
-Pandas for data manipulation and preprocessing.
-NumPy for numerical computations and array handling.
-Visualization Libraries:
-Matplotlib for static, interactive, and publication-quality visualizations.
-Seaborn for statistical visualizations with high-level interfaces.
-EDA Automation: ydata-profiling for generating automated exploratory data analysis reports.
-Platform: Google Colab, a cloud-based Jupyter Notebook environment for code execution.
-Storage: Google Drive, integrated with Colab for dataset access.
-Data Source: CSV file, loaded via Pandas for analysis.
+ Python as the primary programming language for data analysis and visualization.
+For data manipulation and preprocessing, Pandas is used, while NumPy handles numerical computations and array operations.
+Data visualization is carried out using Matplotlib for static, interactive, and publication-quality plots, and Seaborn for statistical visualizations with high-level interfaces.
+To streamline exploratory data analysis, ydata-profiling is utilized to generate automated reports.
+The analysis is executed on Google Colab, a cloud-based Jupyter Notebook environment, with data stored on Google Drive for easy access and integration.
+The dataset is in CSV format and is loaded using Pandas for analysis.